Fill your life with film

 Greated reclaims landscape painting by drawing on historical references while deconstructing and challenging its conventions.
 Painting, itself a colonised territory, negotiates how we represent and inhabit our environment through a directness and intimacy with paint.
 Visual interruptions, literal and metaphorical gaps, flatness, heightened colour and temporal uncertainties disrupt narrative interpretations of the land.
 These representations of our landscape affirm painting's persistence and its enduring capacity to reflect, question and reimagine our world.

-Open from 5 Oct 2025 - 19 April 2026
+The Exhibition runs from 5 Oct 2025 - 19 April 2026

 has been added to your preferences.